International Baccalaureate at QHS

 Theory of Knowledge

 Theory of Knowledge unifies the six subject areas and develops inquiry and critical thinking.
 Students learn the development of cognition and to identify how and why cultural norms exist.

 In addition to the six academic subjects, diploma candidates must meet:

-Creativity, Action, Service requires students to be involved in sports, artistic pursuits, and community service ( 150 hours minimum) with a goal of providing a balance between academic and social life.
+Creativity, Activity, Service requires students to be involved in sports, artistic pursuits, and community service with a goal of providing a balance between academic and social life.
 (Watch the video below for an example of a CAS project.)